-3GPP has released the first phase of 5G specifications i.e., rel-15 of 5G in 2018 with rel-16 specs set to be released in mid-2020.
+3GPP has released the first phase of 5G specifications i.e., Rel-15 of 5G in 2018 with Rel-16 specs set to be released in mid-2020.
 Additional features and upgrades to current specs will be part of rel-17 for which the study phase is ongoing now with specifications to be released in 2022.
-On the other hand, ITU will formally release the 5G specifications (those that submitted to ITU by entities such as 3GPP, TSDSI etc.) in November 2020.
+Also, ITU formally released the 5G specifications (those that submitted to ITU by entities such as 3GPP, TSDSI etc.) in November 2020 as IMT 2020 standards.
 Some early discussions on 6G have begun to take place at ITU, TSDSI etc. The timelines for 6G are not discussed yet.
 However, research teams in EU, China, USA have already begun to form 6G teams in their respective countries and have begun to form collaborative teams as well.
 Therefore, Indian entities should proactively conduct research and develop systems that aim at enhancing 5G evolution that ultimately will lead to 6G.
 The results of this project will not only feed into the development of specifications at 3GPP, TSDSI and ITU but also lead to systems that can be commercialized for the benefit of the country.

-To this end, this project will target both applied research that targets algorithms developed at L1/L2/L3 protocol layers, develop systems and testbeds that leverage the current 5G specifications, and take them to the next level.

-2.3 Current 5G Testbed

-Recently, the Dept. of Telecom (DoT) has sanctioned the “Indigenous 5G Testbed” program with a project outlay of 224 crores.
-This program, started yielding results in the form of prototype base stations, CPE/UE and NB-IoT chipsets that are being demonstrated under lab or field conditions.
-One of the collaborator institutes in this project (IITH) while submitting the proposal, stands out with major contributions to key 5G technologies such as cloud RAN base station with massive MIMO capability, 5G UE prototype, and cellular NB-IoT chipset for connecting sensors and meters to the internet.
-This 5G radio access technology is being integrated with the core network and other sub systems developed by the participating institutes towards a lab demonstration for the above DoT sponsored test bed.

-2.4 Massive MIMO:

-In sub 6GHz frequency bands, spectrum continues to be an expensive and scares resource and operators are keen on solutions that maximize radio capacity without investing in additional spectrum.
-Massive MIMO technology that uses multiple antennas at the base station has emerged as a major differentiator in 5G.
-One the significant achievement of past few years is the development of one of the first large scale prototypes of massive MIMO technology that operates either as an outdoor Massive MIMO, or as a distributed small cell cloud RAN system out of Indian 5G development efforts.
-This experimental research system has been operational since 2017 at one of the possible collaborators to TIS is institutes (IITH), where it has been used to test, analyze, and further develop many other intricate aspects of this cutting-edge technology with an aim towards commercialization.
-In IIITB, another possible partner/hub for this project, has done works on massive MIMO antenna selection with respect to optimum scheduling of traffic as well as ML based Network slicing.

-With respect to all above requirements, it is imperative as nation to be self-reliant on 5G and beyond technologies, communication layers security which will lead to employment, entrepreneurship as well as highly skilled manpower to take the nation to next height in this direction.

 Problems to be addressed: